Perception is reality. It shapes the way that we interpret other’s actions. Our perception becomes a self-fulfilling prophecy.

 We gave each other the benefit of the doubt.

 The biggest turning point in our discussions was when we were able to acknowledge the perceptions we had and how they were influencing our interpretation of reality.
-By forcing ourselves to give the other person the benefit of the doubt, we were able to see each other’s actions for what they really were and began to develop empathy for their perspective.
+By forcing ourselves to give the other person the benefit of the doubt, we were able to see each other’s actions for what they really were and began to develop empathy for one another’s perspective.

 We both gave on things that were painful.